What is Aromatherapy?

 They can be used in diffusers and humidifiers, in sprays for rooms, showers, or linens, and in products like bath salts, candles, and bath oils.
 Even your daily soaps and moisturizers, made with real essential oils, of course, can add some relaxing or energizing moments to your day.

-While the word “Aromatherapy” suggests something only used for the nose, many essential oils can have a localized effect when applied topically in a carrier oil.
+While the word “Aromatherapy” suggests something only used for the nose, many essential oils may have a localized effect when applied topically in a carrier oil.

 Topical application allows you to target a specific area of the body in order to achieve a desired effect.